Could Studebaker have come out of the 1970s as successful as Jeep?

 If that sounds like a strikingly small number, note that calendar-year production for Jeep in 1970 was less than 46,000 units.
 The dramatic drop from 1969 appears to reflect the removal of vehicles built as part of government contracts.
 However, over the course of the 1970s Jeep output almost tripled — even outpacing the overall truck market’s growth during that time period.

-Jeep’s growth may have counterbalanced International’s decline, but by 1979 all of the independents together only produced roughly the same number of trucks and SUVs that they did in the early-60s.
+Jeep’s rise may have counterbalanced International’s decline, but by 1979 all of the independents together only produced roughly the same number of trucks and SUVs as they did in the early-60s.
 The main good news was that Jeep’s performance after gaining access to AMC’s dealer network arguably validates the idea that Studebaker’s dealer network could have been a major advantage.

-A truck-focused Studebaker would likely have outlasted Checker because it didn’t rely mostly on low-volume taxi sales, and its compact but roomy body was better suited to the more fuel-economy-conscious 1970s (Old Car Brochures).
+A truck-focused Studebaker might have outlasted Checker because it didn’t depend mostly on low-volume taxi sales and its compact body was better suited to the fuel-economy-conscious 1970s.
+Click on image to enlarge (Old Car Brochures).

 How would passenger cars have been phased out?